Golder Makes, Keeps Alma Mater a Winner

 Coach Golder, Sam Mikulak and Syque Caesar give an in-depth look at the No. 2-ranked squad that was also picked to finish first in the Big Ten in 2013.

-Kurt Golder enters his 20th season as the head coach for the men's gymnastics team at the University of Michigan.
+Kurt Golder enters his 22nd season as the head coach for the men's gymnastics team at the University of Michigan.
 He is only the fourth coach in the program's 80-year history, following Wilbur West, the legendary Newt Loken and Bob Darden.
 A native of Alpena, Mich., Golder has led the Wolverines to high levels of success over the last five years, including back-to-back NCAA and Big Ten Championships in 2013 and 2014, as well as NCAA and Big Ten titles in 1999.
-In addition to his smashing success during the past three seasons, Golder has coached 100 NCAA All-Americans and 11 NCAA individual national champions, and has won four of U-M's six national titles (1963, '70, '99, 2010, '13, '14).
+In addition to his smashing success during the past three seasons, Golder has coached 105 NCAA All-Americans and 13 NCAA individual national champions, and has won four of U-M's six national titles (1963, '70, '99, 2010, '13, '14).

 The previous two seasons marked the most successful years in U-M gymnastics history as they featured two NCAA and Big Ten Titles, as well as a pair of CGA National Coach of the Year honors and Big Ten Coach of the Year accolades.
 Over that span, he guided 20 All-America citations at the NCAA meet, earned five NCAA Individual titles, five Big Ten champions, and the Big Ten Gymnast of the Year in Sam Mikulak in 2013-14.